Currency API Concepts

 • mCards relies on the partner-provided balance for evaluation

-mCards as Balance System of Record
+mCards as System of Record

 • mCards maintains the authoritative balance

-• The partner submits incremental updates
+• The partner submits incremental updates (earn, burn, adjust)

 • mCards calculates current, available, and held balances